 Philosophy: Global and Comparative Perspectives (BA)

-As a Philosophy graduate you will have developed strong academic competences, combined with resourcefulness and a broad outlook.
-Your hands-on experience with processing complex ideas will be a powerful tool for future employment.
-In a wide range of fields your intercultural skills will be in high demand.
+As a Philosophy graduate you will have developed strong academic competences, backed up by resourcefulness and a broad outlook.
+Your hands-on experience in processing complex ideas will be a very appealing asset for a prospective employer and your intercultural skills will be widely sought after.

 What are your skills after graduation?